In a Nutshell:

 At the end of the day, the choice is yours!

-Conventional beach towels often contain microfibers and synthetics fabrics that lead to microplastics that aren’t healthy for humans or our environment.
-So, the next time you need a beach towel for a day at the beach, you might want to choose from one of the natural, non-toxic, and eco-friendly brands above!
+Conventional beach towels often contain synthetics fabrics that lead to microplastic pollution, which isn’t healthy for humans or our environment.
+So, the next time you need a beach or pool towel, you might want to choose from one of the natural, non-toxic, and eco-friendly brands above!

 Related Guides: